oddcamp/frontend-manual/README.md

 }
 ```

-If you have a component which is reused multiple of times on the same page, it's recommended to avoid deciding on it's context, but put that responsibility on a parental component:
+If you have a component which is reused multiple of times on the same page, it's recommended to avoid deciding on its context, but put that responsibility on a parental component:

 ```scss
 .settings-avatar {